cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage1_Project_Proposal.md

 ## Functionality
 Our expense manager application offers a comprehensive suite of features to empower users in managing their finances efficiently.
 Users can seamlessly add expenses and income manually, specifying categories and subcategories for accurate tracking.
 Additionally, our application provides flexibility by allowing users to view and edit categories and subcategories according to their preferences, ensuring personalized financial management.

 Furthermore, users can leverage powerful analytics tools to gain insights into their spending habits.
 By analyzing expenses based on categories, subcategories, weeks, and months, users can identify trends and areas for improvement.
-Moreover, our application enables users to set monthly budget goals, with built-in alerts to notify users if they exceed their budget limits.
+Moreover, our application enables users to set monthly budget goals for a particular category (for example to limit spendings on eating out to 50USD per month), with built-in alerts to notify users if they exceed their budget limits.
 Additionally, users can schedule reminders for bill payments, facilitating timely payments and reducing the risk of late fees.
 With these robust features, our expense manager application serves as a reliable companion in achieving financial stability and success.

 ## Low fidelity UI mockup